Ultraicee/K-TPS-StyleGAN/README.md

 ## Application
 Modify training parameter `data_size` to 1 and modify range of load images to implement model.

-Difference between `k-styleGAN.py` or `k-styleGAN_per.py` is using last output disparity or not for current training.
+Difference between `k-styleGAN.py` and `k-styleGAN_per.py` is using last output disparity or not for current training.

 ## Contrast result